gvangool/node-socks/README.md

-SOCKS implementation in node.js
+SOCKS v4/v4a/v5 server implementation in node.js
 ===============================

-A simple SOCKS v5/v4/v4a implementation and demo proxy.
+A simple SOCKS v5/v4/v4a server implementation and demo proxy.

 You can run it easily as::